qrtl/hls-custom/purchase_report_custom_hls/README.rst

 This module does the following:

 - Shows the payment terms and the signature image of the representative on the purchase order.
+- Hides shipping address from the printed purchase order.

 The module depends on the report_common_hls module.